fdekeers/mozart-container/README.md

 the port `container_port` inside the container can be accessed from the host port `host_port`.
-This option is ignored on Linux, since *host networking* is used, which means that the container uses the host network stack directly.
+This option is ignored on Linux, since *host networking* is used, which means that the container uses the host network stack directly, and thus that the host and container share IP addresses and ports.
 To provide multiple mappings, simply provide this option multiple times.
 If this option is not specified, the default port mappings are the following: